pnp/List-Formatting/column-samples/multi-lookup-projected-field/README.md

 Version|Date|Comments
 -------|----|--------
 1.0|April 22, 2021|Initial release
+1.1|August 14, 2023|Updated projected field to use split and forEach

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**